 Except that error H7353 seems to be appearing on both the app and web-based client.
 We listed 7 solutions for the issue below.

-How to fix Netflix error h7353 on Windows 10
+How do I fix Netflix error h7353 on Windows 10?

 - Clear browser cache or reset app